Bald Taper Fade Haircuts

 • Keep the neckline clean.
 A quick touch-up every two weeks keeps the fade looking brand-new.

-A great barber will also consider your hair texture and face shape before starting.
-Communication is what turns a good bald taper fade into your signature cut.
+A good barber will also factor in your hair texture and face shape before starting.
+Clear communication is what turns a good bald taper fade into your signature cut.

 Face Shape and Personality Match

-A bald taper fade works for almost everyone, but the right variation depends on your face shape and style.
-Here’s how to choose the version that flatters you most:
+A bald taper fade works for almost everyone, but the right version depends on your face shape and style.
+Here’s how to choose the one that flatters you most:

 • Oval Face: You’re in luck — almost every fade works here.
 Try a low bald taper fade or curly bald taper fade to keep your natural balance and clean silhouette.